eerimoq/pumbaa/docs/examples/select.rst

 -----

 Setup three channels, add them to a poll object and wait for events to occur.

+Three channels are polled:

+1. An event channel that waits for a button to be pressed.
+2. A queue channel that the string "foo" is written to in the script.
+3. A socket channel waiting for UDP packets.

-Change the UDP configuration to match your setup.
+NOTE: Change the UDP configuration to match your setup.

 Source code
 -----------